Directed by: John Woo || Produced by: Tsui Hark

 As is typical with Woo’s films, gore, blood, and gun-violence are cranked to the extreme in every action scene.
 I wouldn’t call the best gunfights in this movie better than the greatest heights of Hard-Boiled’s hospital scenes, but The Killer comes damned close on multiple occasions, and its exciting shootouts have their own distinct flavor and unique style.
 But don’t worry — lot’s of people still get killed.
 And Yun-Fat looks appropriately awesome in every shot.

 The Killer is a great first picture for movie-buffs wanting to get initiated into Hong Kong-action cinema.
 It doesn’t quite reach the ridiculous action zeniths of Woo’s best film, yet it’s a great action film in its own right.
 The Killer is also one of Woo’s most well known projects, and is a fan-favorite among many.
 Besides, if your action movie’s main “letdowns” are that it is not quite on the same level of awesomeness as a film like Hard-Boiled, you’re doing a ton of things right.
 The Killer remains an enduring action-classic, with almost as much heart as it has bullets.
-And again, that ending…. man, those are some emotions!
+This is the ultimate action movie melodrama, with an ending to match.

 SUMMARY & RECOMMENDATION: The Killer is one of John Woo’s most energetic and intense action-extravaganzas.
 It features arguably his strongest screenplay and best characterizations.
 Yun-Fat’s development with Sally Yeh and Danny Lee are deeper than expected for a narrative like this, and those relationships end on a gusty, surprising move.